linux-application-whitelisting/fapolicyd/README.md

 The Decision is to deny access and create an audit event.
 The subject is the user that logged in as user id 1001.
 The subject's process id that is trying to perform an action is 14137.
 The current executable that subject is using is bash.
-Bash wanted to access /home/joe/my-ls which is the object.
+Bash wanted permission to execute /home/joe/my-ls which is the object.

 WRITING RULES